0x486F626F/CS241Notes/lecture02.md

 ## RAM
 * large amount of memory, stored away from the CPU
-* data travels between RAM and the CPU on the bus
+* data travels between RAM and the CPU on the BUS
 * big array of n bytes for large n (n ~ 10^9)
 * each cell has an address 0,...,n-1
 * each 4-byte block is a word